How to Choose Four-Wheeler Batteries

 1. Evaluate Your Riding Style and Frequency

-- Short, occasional rides: A standard AGM works well because it balances cost, reliability, and low maintenance.
+- Short, occasional rides: A standard AGM is often a good balance of price, reliability, and low upkeep.

-- High-intensity use: including hill climbs, sand sprints or frequent winch pulls.
-Lithium batteries offer lighter weight and resilient performance under constant load.
+- High-intensity sessions: hill climbs, sand riding, or frequent winch pulls.
+Lithium can reduce overall weight and maintain strong output during constant load.

 2. Consider Your Electrical System and Accessory Load